 10. Susan Garrett

-Susan Garrett started her dog training career at University of Guelph where she received a Bachelor of Science in Animal Science.
+Susan Garrett started her dog training career at the University of Guelph where she received a Bachelor of Science in Animal Science.
 She specializes in agility, showing, and handling and is currently one of the most successful agility competitors within the last couple of decades.
 Susan has gone on to win multiple prizes and medals in both national and world championships with her personal pups.
-She is also a leading educator in dog training due to heap of dog-related websites in her name including susangarrett.com, susangarrettdogagility.com, and clickerdogs.com.
+She is also a leading educator in dog training due to a heap of dog-related websites in her name including susangarrett.com, susangarrettdogagility.com, and clickerdogs.com.

 Susan Garrett offers an extensive amount of YouTube videos that have been published over the last decade ranging from dog nail clipping to various handling techniques during canine competitions.
 She now helps thousands of dog owners within 82 countries in training and helping them become more intimately familiar with their dogs for better relationships.

 Susan offers camps and has written several eBooks and produced DVDs.
 Training, workshops, private lessons and various online courses are available online.
 You can find them on Recallers, Handling360, and Agility Nation.
-On this courses, she teaches her tips and tricks and all the training methods she has learned over the years in order that other dog lovers can reap the benefits.
+On these courses, she teaches her tips and tricks and all the training methods she has learned over the years in order that other dog lovers can reap the benefits.

 That’s all for our list of the top 10 best dog trainer blogs out there.
 We are very sorry for the few we could not mention yet still thoroughly enjoy reading.
 Special mentions to Victoria Stilwell, Brandon McMillan, and the other ones we did not add to this top list!